Zeeeepa/xyops/docs/cronicle.md

 ## White-Label UI

-If you want to white-label the UI so it resembles Cronicle, you can change both the app "name" (used in a variety of places) and the logo image shown in the top-left corner.
+If you want to white-label the xyOps UI so it resembles Cronicle, you can change both the app "name" (used in a variety of places) and the logo image shown in the top-left corner.
 To do this, modify these two configuration properties: [client.name](configuration.md#client-name) and [client.logo_url](configuration.md#client-logo_url) with the following overridden values:

 ```json
 "name": "Cronicle",
 "logo_url": "images/cronicle-logo.png"
 ```

-Note that these properties are *inside* the `client` object.
+Note that these properties are *inside* the `client` object, in your `config.json` file.

 You can also override them via environment variables if you like: